lapalme/pyrealb/demos/flight_infos/RASA-INTRO.md

 ## Initial install and test of the RASA environment

-Here are the steps to a working _RASA Open Source_ environment on my machine (MacBook Pro-2018) running macOS Monterey (12.6)
+Here are the steps to a working _RASA Open Source_ environment on my machine (MacBook Pro-2018) running macOS Monterey (12.6).
+As my laptop does not have a GPU, this might explain why the training process takes so long (2 hours for a few thousand learning examples),

 1. Ensure the use of Python version 3.8 or 3.9, **not the latest current version 3.10 or higher**
 2. Create a directory in which the next steps will be run
 3. Create a virtual environment
-     `python3 -m venv ./venv`
+     `python3.9 -m venv ./venv`
 4. Activate the virtual environment
      `source ./venv/bin/activate`
 5. Install RASA and its hundreds of dependencies; this takes a long time and generates many warnings and messages, so be patient.